NagelDylan/Minecraft-Mayhem/README.md

 ## Game Description

-**Minecraft Mayhem** is an innovative blend of arcade-style gameplay and the iconic Minecraft universe.
+**Minecraft Mayhem** is an fun blend of arcade-style gameplay and the iconic Minecraft universe.
 Players control a character moving horizontally across the screen, echoing the mechanics of the arcade classic Galaga.
-The game is an exciting foray into a world where Minecraft meets retro arcade action.
+The game is an exciting corssover into a world where Minecraft meets retro arcade action.
+Watch a demo of this game [here](https://youtu.be/z5gk4eCsG0k).

-### Key Features

-- **Retro Arcade Style**: The game pays homage to Galaga, with players navigating the screen in a horizontal manner.
-- **Minecraft-Inspired Enemies**: Each wave of enemies is designed in the likeness of Minecraft mobs, including Creepers and Skeleton archers, adding a unique Minecraft twist to the gameplay.
-- **Pixel-Perfect Arsenal**: Players have access to an arsenal designed in the game's pixelated aesthetic, adding to the charm and challenge of the game.

 ### Development

 This game was developed to merge nostalgic arcade gaming with modern, popular gaming culture, showcasing my love for both genres.
+The game is developed using:
+- **Language**: C#
+- **Frameworks**: MonoGame, Pipeline

+### Key Challenges Surmounted:
+- **Customizing enemy abilities:** There were challenges in coming up with unique enemy types that match both the galaga play-style and their original personalities in Minecraft
+- **Designing Pixelated Aesthetics:** Designing a game to be pixelated and retro themed while not looking like lazy design can be tough.

 ### Repository Contents